Zebu Cattle

 Meat Production

-Around 40% of the zebu’s body weight is appropriate for consumption.
+Around 40% of the zebu’s body weight is appropriate for consumption, making it good for meat production.
 The hump, in particular, tastes similar to caviar or truffles.

 Interesting Facts

-- Miniature zebu cattle are popular pets in the United States of America.
+- Miniature zebu cattle, a miniature breed derived from the zebu, are popular pets in the United States of America.